gregpriday/laravel-retry/README.md

 | `hasAttemptsRemaining()` | Whether there are any retry attempts still available |
 | `shouldRetry(Throwable $e)` | Whether the operation should be retried given the exception |

+#### Practical Event Use Cases

+Events provide powerful hooks into the retry lifecycle, enabling various monitoring and operational tasks:

+- **Logging**: Track retry attempts, successes, and failures for audit trails and debugging
+- **Alerting**: Send notifications to Slack or other platforms when operations consistently fail
+- **Metrics**: Submit metrics to monitoring systems like Prometheus/Datadog to visualize retry patterns
+- **Resource Management**: Release locks or clean up resources when operations complete
+- **Dynamic Configuration**: Adjust retry parameters based on external conditions or previous attempt results

 #### Using Events

 Register listeners in your `EventServiceProvider`: